-Pupils Name D.O.B Gender Year/Tutor Group
+Pupils Name D.O.B

+Gender Year/Tutor Group

 If your child develops the relevant symptoms during the residential visit, with your consent they will be given a standard dose suitable to their age and weight of the appropriate non-prescribed medication.
 If symptoms persist medical advice will be sought and if necessary the emergency services called.
-You will be informed when the school has administered medication on our return by (insert method of communication).
+You will be informed when the school has administered medication on our return by phone or face to face.

 The school will hold a small stock of the following medicines:

+Paracetamol brand

-Paracetamol brand Anti-histamine brand
+Anti-histamine brand

-Please tick the non-prescription medications that you give your consent for the school to administer their stock of during the residential visit.

 If you would like your child to be given travel sickness medication please supply medication suitable for their age and weight in its original packaging with the patient information leaflet

 Travel sickness

 I give my consent for the medications ticked above to be administered by the school from their stock and confirm I have administered them to my child in the past without adverse effect.

-Signature(s) Parent/Guardian
+Signature(s) Parent/Guardian Date

+Print name